top of page

 Fountains we've funded

-The map below shows the fountains we've funded since Bunzl first sponsored the Coastal Fountain Fund in 2020.
+The map below shows the fountains we've funded since the fund first opened in 2020.

 Sea-Changers Coral Marine Conservation C